CompuTec/pdc-docs/current/administrator-guide/weight-scales-integration/weighting-device-drivers.md

 :::note

 If a required device is not on the list in the previous paragraph and you are unwilling or unable to create a driver, the CompuTec team can do it for you for a fee.
-To order such a service, please create a support ticket at https://support.computec.pl.
+To order such a service, please create a support ticket at [CompuTec Support](https://support.computec.pl).

 :::